DHBern/DLPA2020/index.md

 title: Introduction
 ---

-# Welcome to Digital Literacy for the Performing Arts seminar workspace
+# Welcome to Digital Literacy for the Performing Arts (P.A.) seminar workspace

 This website will serve as a workspace for the seminar.
 It will be continuously populated with content throughout the sessions.